ME3-HECM/final-project-tomas-thomas/README.md

             }
         }
 ```
-An example return code for a yellow card
+An example return code for a yellow card:
 ```
 else if(Color_Value == 4){ //detects that it is yellow - reverse 1 square turn right 90
     Operation_History[Operation_Count] = Color_Value;